nlatham1999/go-agent/README.md

 -  [ ] add slider to change render speed on frontend
 -  [ ] documentation
 -  [ ] move folder structure so packages are in pkg folder
+-  [x] have main screen and then model running on second
+-  [ ] make link types in threejs render properly